Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Day 5 – Pamukkale (stunning… but busy)

-But — and this is the honest bit — it was very busy.
-We arrived mid-morning with all the other tours and it did feel crowded.
-If I did it again, I’d stay closer and go first thing.
+Joshua treated it like a giant splash park.
+The honest bit?
+It was very busy.
+We arrived mid‑morning with the tour crowds, and it was packed.
+If I did it again, I’d stay nearby and go first thing.

-We explored the terraces and the ruins of Hierapolis, then just let Joshua paddle and play rather than rushing around trying to “see everything”.
+We explored the terraces and Hierapolis, then slowed things right down and let Joshua paddle rather than trying to see everything.

 Things that helped:

-We skipped Cleopatra’s Pool — overpriced and packed — and didn’t feel like we missed anything.
+We skipped Cleopatra’s Pool — overpriced and crowded — give it a miss!

 Day 6 – Travel day to Cappadocia

 Another flight day.
-Ours wasn’t until early afternoon, this time with Pegasus airlines, which sounded convenient… but actually just meant we lost most of the day waiting around and travelling.
-If I booked again, I’d choose the earliest flight possible and get there sooner.
-Lesson learned.
+Ours wasn’t until early afternoon with Pegasus Airlines, which sounded convenient but actually meant we lost most of the day waiting around and travelling.

-By the time we arrived in Cappadocia, the landscape already looked different.
-Dry, dusty, strange rock formations everywhere.
+As we arrived, the landscape already felt completely different — dry, dusty, strange rock formations everywhere.
 Almost lunar.

 Day 7 – Balloon day + North Cappadocia tour

-We decided to fly rather than just watch and it was honestly one of the most magical experiences I’ve ever had.
-Floating quietly over valleys and fairy chimneys while the sun came up is something I don’t think I’ll ever forget.
+We chose to fly rather than just watch, and it was honestly one of the most magical experiences of the entire trip — floating silently over valleys and fairy chimneys as the sun came up.

-We were home by 8am which meant plenty of time for breakfast on the hotels roof top, this was actually the best thing about this hotel.
-After breakfast we joined a North Cappadocia tour, which was actually perfect because the stops were short and varied:
+We were back by 8am, which left time for breakfast on the hotel rooftop (ironically the best part of this hotel).
+Later that morning we joined a North Cappadocia tour, which worked well with kids because stops were short and varied:

 Lots of exploring.
 Lots of climbing.
-No boredom.
+Zero boredom.

 Day 8 – Underground cities + valleys

-Today was a tour of South Cappadocia.
-This ended up being Joshua’s favourite day.
-Mostly because of the underground city.
+This ended up being Joshua’s favourite day — mainly because of the underground city.

-Crawling through tunnels, ducking through tiny doorways, discovering hidden rooms — it felt like a real-life adventure film.
-Less like sightseeing.
-More like exploring.
-Which is exactly what you want with kids.
+Crawling through tunnels, ducking through tiny doorways, discovering hidden rooms… it felt less like sightseeing and more like real‑life exploring, which is exactly what you want with kids.

-The rest of the day was a mix of scenic viewpoints, short walks and coffee stops.
-Cappadocia just has this slower, outdoorsy feel that’s really family-friendly.
+The rest of the day was a relaxed mix of short walks, scenic viewpoints and coffee stops.
+Cappadocia has a slower, outdoorsy feel that’s genuinely very family‑friendly.

-It was probably the easiest few days of the whole trip.
+These were probably the easiest, calmest days of the whole trip.

 Day 9 – Back to Istanbul (or beach time)